 The Ready to Learn Program

-The Center for Urban Education’s Ready to Learn program (RTL) is a two-year tutoring and mentoring initiative and empirical study that prepares and connects University of Pittsburgh (Pitt) college scholars with Pittsburgh University Preparatory School at Margaret Milliones (UPrep) middle and high school scholars to provide the UPrep students with experiences that support their academic progress in mathematics and English language arts, as well as social skill development.
+The Center for Urban Education’s Ready to Learn program (RTL) is a tutoring and mentoring initiative and research study that prepares and connects Pitt undergraduate mentors with students at PPS University Preparatory School at Margaret Milliones (UPrep) and Miller PreK-5 African-Centered Academy to provide the students with experiences that support their academic progress in mathematics and English language arts, as well as social skill development.
 Pitt RTL mentors and UPrep scholars participate in social events and activities in and around the University of Pittsburgh and the Greater Pittsburgh area to serve the community and gain exposure to diverse and experiential engagements.

 To effectively tutor and mentor UPrep students, the Pitt scholars must complete seminar-training sessions each semester to build five program competencies: 1) urban context, 2) pedagogy, 3) mentoring and tutoring (e.g., mathematics, English, financial literacy, life skills, and study skills), 4) Research (action research), and 5) arts and technology.
 In addition, RTL Milliones UPrep scholars must also gain knowledge in the following program competencies: 1) mathematics 2) English language arts, 2) arts and technology, 3) study skills, 4) life skills and financial literacy.

 As a capstone project, the RTL Pitt scholars conduct an action research project and, with their mentee's help, create an art-focused technological resource designed to further the academic and social progression of their UPrep mentee.